 The guidelines in this document are intended to be applied to nonlinear finite element analysis for the safety verification of reinforced and prestressed concrete structures under quasi-static, monotonic loading.
-It should be ensured that the analysis at hand is validated for similar structural types, presence of stirrups, presence of pre-stressing and reinforcement ratios.
+It current guidelines could not be validated for a case of a reinforced concrete girder with a low longitudinal reinforcement ratio and without stirrups.
+At the moment of issuing the document, this is under investigation. should be ensured that the analysis at hand is validated for similar structural types, presence of stirrups, presence of pre-stressing and reinforcement ratios.